UNLIMITED ACCESS TO OVER 400 HISTORIC PLACES

-King John adds an outer circuit of stone walls and a dam to hold back a great lake.
-He redevelops the castle as a palace.
+King John adds an outer circuit of stone walls and a dam to hold back a great lake, during a campaign to strengthen England’s major royal castles

 Henry III gives Kenilworth to his sister Eleanor and her husband, Simon de Montfort, who probably create the outwork known as the Brays.

 De Montfort's son holds the castle against the king through a six-month siege.
 Henry III then grants it to his second son, Prince Edmund.

 Edmund's son Thomas, 2nd Earl of Lancaster, rebels against Edward II and is executed.

 Thomas's brother Henry holds Edward II prisoner at Kenilworth, where he resigns his throne.